-The directors confirm that no fees were payable by the Company to Deloitte LLP in relation to non-audit services during the year.
+Details of the fees paid by the Company to Deloitte LLP in relation to non-audit services during the Regulatory Year are provided in Note 6.

-The employee section on page 11 of the directors' report contains details of the Company's "speaking up" policy.
+The employee section on page 10 of the directors' report contains details of the Company's "speaking up" policy.

-Section D
+Section D: